 Figure 2.
-Catenary principle
+The catenary principle.

-Heyman mixed this principle with the limit theorems of plasticity, in particular with the static one, so as to evaluate the safety of the masonry structures, predicting the ultimate mechanism of arches or 3D framed structures.
-A first extension to domes and vaults was suggested by O’Dwyer by fictitiously deconstructing the structure in discrete equilibrated arches, what means seeking networks of forces inside the structure, according to what has been denominated Thrust Network Analysis (TNA).
+Heyman combined this principle with the limit theorems of plasticity, specifically the static theorem, to evaluate the safety of masonry structures, predicting the ultimate mechanism of arches or 3D framed structures.
+An extension that includes domes and vaults was then proposed by O’Dwyer in terms of fictitiously deconstructing the structure in discrete equilibrated arches, which entails seeking networks of forces inside the structure according to what has been denominated TNA.

-A pictorial description of this idea is illustrated in Figure 3 with reference to a cross vault whose static behavior is quite simple; the two diagonal arcs provide the bearing structure which distributes the loads on the four pillars at the vertexes.
+A pictorial description of this idea is illustrated in Figure 3, with reference to a cross vault exhibiting a comparatively simple static behaviour, with the two diagonal arcs providing the bearing structure that distributes the loads on the four pillars at the vertexes.
 The four columns support the four ribs of a barrel vault as a succession of increasingly smaller arcs from the external perimeter towards the centre.
-Each arch transmits its thrust connected to the diagonal arcs; in this way the diagonal arcs are loaded from the combination of the forces they sustain.
+Each arch transmits its thrust connected to the diagonal arcs such that the diagonal arcs are loaded from the combination of the forces they sustain.